evarga/ai-imager/README.md

     - React based web application in JavaScript
     - Azure Static Web Apps service
     - Azure Computer Vision service (to describe an image given by its URL)
-    - Public Open AI service (to generate an image based upon a description)
+    - Public OpenAI service (to generate an image based upon a description)
 - How to utilize [GitHub Dependabot](https://github.com/skills/secure-repository-supply-chain) to receive notifications and pull requests regarding version updates and vulnerabilities.
 - How to properly manage secrets in an application.
 - The importance of properly separating UI styles from rest of the application logic.